textpattern/textpattern.github.io/administration/write-panel.md

 ### Body

 This large field is where the article is actually written (or pasted, if you prefer drafting your articles in another text editor).
 The _Article View_ (see below) works in combination with this field.
-The primary article tag that is used to output the body of articles is
+The primary article tag that is used to output the body of articles is:

 ~~~ html
 <txp:body />